ropensci/europepmc/cran-comments.md

 ---

 This submission implements the most recent API changes.
 This will fix current R checks problems.
-It will also prevent warnings and errors on CRAN when internet resource should fail.
+It will also prevent warnings and errors on CRAN when the internet resource should fail.

 Thanks!